zopefoundation/zope.app.apidoc/src/zope/app/apidoc/zcmlmodule/README.rst

   >>> module.get('browser').getFullName()
   'http://namespaces.zope.org/browser'

-If the module does not exist, the usual `None` is returned:
+If the module does not exist, the usual :const:`None` is returned:

   >>> module.get('foo') is None
   True